-Writing an extension for Firefox has been in my mental to-dos for a while.
+Writing an extension for Mozilla Firefox has been in my mental to-dos for a while.
 I like the idea of having my own new tab page.
 I used to use an extension called Momentum which displayed a nice image alongside the time.
 For my purposes, Momentum was a bit verbose.
 Every time I loaded a new tab, I had to render an image.
 Sometimes it took a second for that image to render.
 There were many customization features that I did not need.

 Earlier this year, I looked into how I could write a new tab extension.
 I was discouraged because I couldn't find a good resource on how to write an extension.
 Most of what I found was extensions people had written that let you replace your new tab page.
 I wanted to write an extension to replace my own new tab page, not rely on another extension to do it for me.
 I left the idea for a few months.